-- Feedback and guidance will be given to each child in the form of verbal feedback. - When suitable, written feedback will be in green pen. - Codes will be used to show child's level of input/support independent work, adult support, teacher assisted. - Next steps will be shared with each child verbally. - Tapestry will be used to signal progress or achievement of task (during independent learning). - Teaching staff will assess work in Read Write Inc using arrows.
+- Feedback and guidance will be given to each child in the form of verbal feedback. - When suitable, written feedback will be in green pen. - Codes will be used to show child's level of input/support independent work, adult support, teacher assisted. - Next steps will be shared with each child verbally. - Teaching staff will assess work in Read Write Inc using arrows.